ismaelbelghiti/Tigwi/API/API-Spec/Spec.md

 #Send informations to one's Tigwi account

+This methods require authentication.
+You must be authenticated as a _user_ with permissions to use the _account_ you want to modify.

 ##Post a message
 ###Purpose
-For someone to send a message on his own account
+For someone to send a message on an authorized account.
+Authentication required.
 ###HTTP method
 *POST*
 ###URL